 5 Ways to Stop Apps from Opening on Startup on Mac

-Have you run into some of these issues while using your Mac?
+Have you ever encountered these issues while using your Mac?

 - Mac boots up slowly.